Ben Brading 5 min read

 Benchmarking

-A business energy monitoring system can compare current consumption to identify ways to improve business energy efficiency.
-Here are some typical benchmarking insights:
+A business energy monitoring system can compare energy consumption with historical or external data to identify opportunities to improve business energy efficiency.

 • Site-by-site comparison – Compare the energy consumption of different properties in your portfolio to identify anomalies and energy-saving opportunities.